-Certificate of Higher Education in Built Environment Studies Diploma of Higher Education in Construction Management BSc Construction Management BSc (Hons) Construction Management Α Knowledge and Understanding A1 Demonstrate knowledge of principles of planning, building regulations, design and development within the built environment sector and understand the roles of specialists within the development team.
-Apply the principles of planning, building regulations, design and development within the built environment sector and understand the roles of specialists within the development team.
-Apply the principles of planning, building regulations, design and development within the built environment sector and understand the roles of specialists within the development team.
-A2 Describe the principles of traditional and modern construction technology to a variety of development scenarios.
-Demonstrate knowledge of the principles of traditional and modern construction technology to a variety of development scenarios.
-Demonstrate and apply knowledge of the principles of traditional and modern construction technology to a variety of development scenarios.
-Demonstrate and apply knowledge of the principles of traditional and modern construction technology to a variety of development scenarios.
-A3 Describe projects, including auditing and monitoring; health and safety and quality assurance procedures acting as a team member.
-Demonstrate knowledge of projects, including auditing and monitoring; health and safety and quality assurance procedures acting as a team member.
-Plan projects, including definitive auditing and monitoring; health and safety and quality assurance procedures acting as a team member.
-Plan projects, including definitive auditing and monitoring; health and safety and quality assurance procedures acting as a team member.
-A4 Describe existing buildings and new designs, advising on issues relating to building services, materials, utilities and Carbon reduction Employ knowledge of existing buildings and new designs, advising on issues relating to building services, materials, utilities and Carbon reduction Appraise existing buildings and new designs, advising on issues relating to building services, materials, utilities and Carbon reduction Critically appraise existing buildings and new designs, advising on issues relating to building services, materials, utilities and Carbon reduction A5 Describe the principles of sustainability in the context of the built environment.
+Certificate of Higher Diploma of Higher Education in BSc Real Estate BSc Hon Real Estate Education in Built Real Estate Environment Studies Knowledge and Understandi ing A1 Identify the roles and range of professionals working with in the built environment sector Analyse the principles of planning, design and development relating to property development and management and identify the roles and range of professionals working with in the built environment sector Apply the principles of planning, design and development relating to property development and management demonstrating a critical appreciation of inter professional working.
+Analyse the principles of planning, design and development relating to property development and management demonstrating a critical appreciation of inter professional working.
+A2 Describe the principles of traditional and modern construction technology Demonstrate and apply knowledge of the principles of traditional and modern construction technology to a variety of property types.
+Demonstrate and critically apply knowledge of the principles of traditional and modern construction technology to a variety of property types.
+Demonstrate and critically apply knowledge of the principles of traditional and modern construction technology to a variety of property types.
+A3 Plan projects, including definitive auditing and monitoring; health and safety and quality assurance procedures acting as a team member Plan projects, including definitive auditing and monitoring; health and safety and quality assurance procedures acting as a team member A4 Appraise existing buildings and new designs, advising on sales and marketing issues, refurbishment and re-use, management and economic viability Critically appraise existing buildings and new designs, advising on sales and marketing issues, refurbishment and reuse, management and economic viability.
+Critically appraise existing buildings and new designs, advising on sales and marketing issues, refurbishment and reuse, management and economic viability.
+A5 Describe the principles of sustainability in the context of the built environment.
 Apply the principles of sustainability in the built environment and within property management.
 Apply critically the principles of sustainability in the built environment and within property management.
 Apply critically the principles of sustainability in the built environment and within property management.
-A6 Illustrate the principles and processes of Project and Resource Management Apply the principles and processes of Project and Resource Management Apply the principles and processes of Project and Resource Management A7 Describe the nature and extent of the Construction Industry, its constituent parts and the role played by Professional Bodies Demonstrate knowledge of the Construction Industry, its constituent parts and the role played by Professional Bodies Distinguish elements of the nature and extent of the Construction Industry, its constituent parts and the role played by Professional Bodies Evaluate the nature and extent of the Construction Industry, its constituent parts and the role played by Professional Bodies A8 A critical awareness of techniques applicable to research and its application to the practice context.
+A6 Describe the social, legal and economic framework of the built environment Apply knowledge of the social, legal and economic framework to real estate practice Demonstrate a critical awareness of the social, legal and economic framework within which real estate is practiced Demonstrate a critical awareness of the social, legal and economic framework within which real estate is practiced A7 Demonstrate knowledge of the role and purpose of property management and apply these principles to practice related issues.
+Demonstrate an advanced knowledge of the role and purpose of property management and apply these principles to practice related issues.
+Demonstrate an advanced knowledge of the role and purpose of property management and apply these principles to practice related issues.
+A8 A critical awareness of techniques applicable to research and its application to the practice context.